syndicato-de-gato/btcpayserver-doc/UseCase.md

 ### Freelancers & Bill Pay

 Send anyone a request for payment by sharing a [Payment Request](PaymentRequests.md).
 Customize the content and appearance of the payment request.
-With or without expiry, users can pay the request at any time.
+Choose either with or without expiration, users can pay the request at any time.
 BTCPay automatically updates the BTC exchange rate when the user pays the payment request when it's convenient for them.

-Merchants or freelancers can use payment requests for bill pay services.
+Merchants or freelancers can use payment requests for invoicing.
 Payment requests can even be used to quickly request money from friends.

 ### Lightning Network payments

 No matter the kind of business you run, BTCPay offers a very easy way to get started on the Lightning Network.
-You can use and experiment with this innovative second-layer solution build on top of Bitcoin by [following this guide](LightningNetwork.md).
-Both merchants and customers can use BTCPay to receive or make payments off-chain with instant confirmations and neglectable network fees.
+You can use and experiment with this innovative second-layer solution which is built directly on top of Bitcoin by [following this guide](LightningNetwork.md).
+Both merchants and customers can use BTCPay to receive or make payments off-chain with instant confirmations and negligible network fees.

 ## Charities and Content Creators (Donations)